327 Beacon is located on the south side of Beacon, between Exeter and Fairfield, with 325 Beacon to the east and 329 Beacon to the west.

 327 Beacon was designed and built in 1872 by Frederick B. Pope for speculative sale, one of fourteen contiguous houses (303-305-307-309-311-313-315-317-319-321-323-325-327-329 Beacon) he designed and built in the early 1870s.

-327 Beacon was built on the eastern 33 feet of a 50 foot wide lot.
-Frederick Pope probably held the right to purchase the land from the Commonwealth of Massachusetts, but did not do so before erecting the house.
+327 Beacon was built on the eastern 33 feet of a 50 foot wide lot originally sold by the Commonwealth of Massachusetts as two 25 foot lots at its March 2, 1872, auction.
+Frederick Pope had been the successful bidder, but did not take title to the land before erecting the house.

-The Proctors continued to live at 327 Beacon during the 1890-1891 winter season, after which they moved to a new home they had built at 273 Commonwealth.
+Thomas and Emma Proctor and their unmarried children continued to live at 327 Beacon during the 1891-1892 winter season.
+They also maintained a home in Beverly.
+By the 1892-1893 season, they had moved to a new home they had built at 273 Commonwealth.

 327 Beacon was not listed in the 1893 and 1894 Blue Books.

 On May 30, 1894, 327 Beacon was purchased from Emma Proctor by Mary Susanna (Davis) Hutchins, the wife of Constantine Foundulaki Hutchins.
 They previously had lived at 83 Newbury.